 Try to include keywords that recruiters or others are likely to search for (and don't forget that your profile could show up in internet searches, too).

 Here are some LinkedIn professional summary examples to get your juices flowing:

 Final-year student working towards a career in Journalism.
 As section editor for the university newspaper, I’ve become hooked on crafting good copy and developing other writers.
 I’m also fascinated by the rise of digital publishing versus print – a battle I’m following keenly in my blog.

 As a freelance web developer, I create beautiful and functional websites for businesses in Gloucester and across the UK.
 I revel in streamlining user experience (UX), finding ways to reduce page load speeds and making sites mobile responsive – so your content reaches all your customers, all of the time.

-You don’t have to add all of them: pick and choose the ones that add value to your profile, that you’re proud of, or that you’d like to show up in searches.
+You don’t have to add all of them – pick and choose the ones that add value to your profile, that you’re proud of, or that you’d like to show up in searches.

-Include blog posts, magazine articles, your photography/artwork, a shop or business you created, videos, or social media accounts you helped with.
+Include blog posts, magazine articles, your photography/artwork, a business you created, videos, or social media accounts you've helped with.
 If there’s something you’re proud of, stick it here and show it off!

 Top tip: Remember the golden rule: don't just say what you did, show what you contributed and how it made a difference.

 Ask current or former employers and colleagues to post testimonials to your profile page to add credibility to any skills or projects you’ve listed (you don’t have to accept or show any that you don’t want the public to see, though).

 As well as sprinkling relevant keywords throughout your profile, you can add skills separately – don't just think of those like leadership or teamwork, but also software or technology that you're an experienced user of.